 For the credits of individual films, please check out our title entries in the Internet Movie Database (IMDb).

-The films are an integral part of the massive and ornate Capitol Theater installation, an art deco movie palace on wheels, designed and built by our creative partners and collaborators, the Oakland, Ca. art collective Five Ton Crane.
+This exhibit was a retrospective of art and artists who created work integral to the history of Burning Man.
+Six films made by Obsolete Pictures were an integral part of the massive and ornate Capitol Theater installation, an art deco movie palace on wheels, designed and built by our creative partners and collaborators, the Oakland, Ca. art collective Five Ton Crane.

-You can read more about the entire Renwick exhibit in the New York Times.
+Click on individual gallery links for exhibit details at those venues.
+You can also read more about the entire Renwick exhibit in the New York Times.

-Here is quick video showing much of the Smithsonian exhibit, including shots of the Capitol Theater:
+This short video shows much of the Smithsonian exhibit, including shots of the Capitol Theater: